-Nonpermanent solutions, like umbrella and sail shade, are excellent for dining&entertining, but no so much for the cooking section of an outdoor kitchen.
+Like umbrella and sail shade, nonpermanent solutions are excellent for dining&entertining, but not so much for the cooking section of an outdoor kitchen.
 They’re going to stain easily and are a fire hazard.
 Their advantage is using when needed – so even if they cut a bit of light during usage, they can be folded.

 A pergola is an amazing solution for an outdoor kitchen.
 It’s not cutting a lot of light off as the roof and gazebo do but is also providing some shade.
-With canopy, it is really excellent protection from the sun.
-It is, in general, the best solution for climates that do not experience a lot of rain and snow.
+With a canopy, it is really excellent protection from the sun.
+In general, it is the best solution for climates that do not experience a lot of rain and snow.
 Pergolas work great on patios – it doesn’t really matter if your outdoor kitchen is located next to the house or in some distance.

-A gazebo is a solution that works well for patio outdoor kitchens located in some distance from the house.
-The great advantage of a gazebo is protection from elements – sun, rain, and snow are not an issue here.
+A gazebo is a solution that works well for patio outdoor kitchens located at some distance from the house.
+The great advantage is protection from elements – sun, rain, and snow are not an issue here.
 Gazebos come in a huge variety of styles, so it is pretty easy to build one resembling house looks.

-Adding a roof over the patio is quite an expensive project (on average $7,000 – $11,000) but as a result, you get w coherent space.
+Adding a roof over the patio is quite an expensive project (on average $7,000 – $11,000), but as a result, you get w coherent space.
 The roof protects an outdoor kitchen from the elements very well.
-When using a roof in design it is very important to take extra care about safety (installing a vent hood over a grill may be a must for such covering).
+When using a roof in design, it is crucial to take extra care about safety (installing a vent hood over a grill may be a must for such covering).
 It can cut off some part of the light from the interior of the house.

-Now lets talk a bit about finding a proper crew.
-First thing to do is asking around.
-Check your families’, friends’, and neighbors’ backyards for outdoor kitchen and ask them if they’re happy with it.
-If yes asking for a contractors’ number is a next step.
+Now let’s talk a bit about finding a proper crew.
+The first thing to do is by asking around.
+Check your families’, friends’, and neighbors’ backyards for an outdoor kitchen and ask them if they’re happy with it.
+If yes, asking for a contractors’ number is the next step.

-If you want to be more private about your project using a service like home advisor is an option.
+If you want to be more private about your project, using a service like home advisor is optional.
 You have to type in data into the survey, like your zip code and desired elements of the project.
 As a result, you’ll get up to 4 free offers from local contractors.
-It is always a good practice to check their rating on Google (simply type contractors name in and look for opinions).
+It is always good to check their rating on Google (type contractors name in and look for opinions).

 When are do you need a permit?
 First of all, when you work with utility lines (gas, plumbing, electrical).
-Second of all if your outdoor kitchen is placed close to property lines (this one is called zoning requirements).
+Second of all, your outdoor kitchen is placed close to property lines (this one is called zoning requirements).

-You may have to pay for it up to $500, but your outdoor kitchen is going to be legal and safe.
+You may have to pay up to $500, but your outdoor kitchen is going to be legal and safe.